 Market participants (both generators and retailers) can submit offers to sell energy to the STEM, or bids to buy energy from the STEM.
 Market generators may wish to buy energy from the market if the STEM price is lower than its marginal cost of generation.
 Alternatively, the generator may wish to sell energy in excess of its bilateral contract into the STEM.
-Similarly, retailers may use the STEM to trade out imbalances between the bilateral contract position and expected demand7.
+Similarly, retailers may use the STEM to trade out imbalances between the bilateral contract position and expected demand.

-The IMO is responsible for clearing the offers and bids in the STEM.
-The STEM price is set at the point where the marginal offer price and marginal bid price are equal.
+AEMO is responsible for clearing the offers and bids in the STEM.
+The STEM price is set at the point where the STEM offer curve intersects the STEM bid curve.

 All Balancing Facilities (Synergy and IPPs) are required to compete in a Balancing Market, which is used to determine the actual dispatch of each facility.
 Balancing Facilities participate in the Balancing Market through price-based submissions, using multiple price-volume bands to represent the facility's willingness to generate at different levels of output.
 The Balancing Price is the price determined in the Balancing Market after supply and demand have been balanced in real time, and is calculated in accordance with clause 7A.3.10 of the Market Rules.
-The IMO settles the balancing market as the net of actual (metered) generation and consumption, bilateral contracts, and STEM position.
+AEMO settles the Balancing Market as the net of actual (metered) generation and consumption, bilateral contracts, and STEM position.

 Synergy is the default provider of all ancillary services in the WEM.
 However, in the LFAS Market, IPPs can compete with Synergy for the provision of LFAS.
 Payment for LFAS is determined based on the market price for this service (excluding payments made for any emergency backup LFAS provided by Synergy on a "pay as bid" basis).
 SR can only be provided by Synergy or through Ancillary Service Contracts.
-Figure 3-1 summarises participation by Synergy and IPPs in the Balancing Market, LFAS Market and provision of SR.
+Figure 3 summarises participation by Synergy and IPPs in the Balancing Market, LFAS Market and provision of SR.